piyush0213/StellarMCP-Hackhazards-25/readme.md

 # Stellar MCP Server

-A real-time data server for Stellar blockchain metrics, designed to integrate with AI assistants and provide live DeFi analytics.
+A real-time data server for Stellar blockchain metrics, designed for seamless integration with AI assistants and analytics tools, enabling live and accurate DeFi insights from the Stellar ecosystem.

 ## Overview